djaramilloc/scrap_contraloria/README.md

 # Scrap Controlaria

-Code to download and process the text of declaraciones juradas de la contraloria
+Code to download and process the text of sworn statements made by public officials